Almost-monochromatic sets and the chromatic number of the plane: Introduction

-Note that finding an almost-monochromatic \emph{congruent} copy of a given pair $(S,s_0)$ was studied by Erd\H os, Graham, Montgomery, Rothschild, Spencer, and Strauss \cite{EGMRSS3}.
+Note that finding an AM \emph{congruent} copy of a given pair $(S,s_0)$ was studied by Erd\H os, Graham, Montgomery, Rothschild, Spencer, and Strauss \cite{EGMRSS3}.
 We solve Problem~\ref{problem1} in the case when $S\subseteq \mathbb{Z}^d$.
 A point $s_0\in S$ is called an \emph{extreme point} of $S$ if $s_0\notin \conv (S\setminus \{s_0\})$.
-From now on we will use the abbreviations AM for almost-monochromatic and AP for arithmetic progression.

 \begin{theorem} Let $S\subseteq \mathbb{Z}^d$ and $s_0\in S$.
 Then there is an AP-free colouring of $\mathbb{R}^d$ without an AM similar copy of $(S,s_0)$ if and only if $|S|>3$ and $s_0$ is not an extreme point of $S$. \end{theorem}